Kikobeats/js-mythbusters/workflow/memoization.md

 return cache[routeName]
 ```

 If you actually don't know how your cache could grow in memory, be careful.
-You need a little more sophisticated way as [memory-cache](https://www.npmjs.com/package/memory-cache) or [lru-cache](https://www.npmjs.com/package/lru-cache) to control it.
+You need a little more sophisticated way as [lru-cache](https://www.npmjs.com/package/lru-cache) to control it.